Abid357/cloudsim-old/cloudsim-plus-examples/src/main/resources/workload/planetlab/README.md

 # Datacenter Trace Files in the PlanetLab Format

-This directory contains some workload files that can be used to create Cloudlets to simulate execution of jobs from a PlanetLab real Datacenter trace file.
+This directory contains some workload files that can be used to create Cloudlets to simulate execution of tasks from a PlanetLab real Datacenter trace file.
 These files are originated from [CloudSim](http://cloudbus.org/cloudsim).

 Each sub-directory contains traces from a specific date.